localpreservation/localpreservation.github.io/_resources/architectural-character.md

 This Brief outlines a three-step approach that can be used by anyone to identify those materials, features and spaces that contribute to the visual character of a building.
 This approach involves:

-1. first examining the building from afar to understand its overall setting and architectural context;
+1. first [examining the building from afar](#step-1-identify-the-overall-visual-aspects) to understand its overall setting and architectural context;
-2. then moving up very close to appreciate its materials and the craftsmanship and surface finishes evident in these materials;
+2. then [moving up very close](#step-2-visual-character-at-close-range) to appreciate its materials and the craftsmanship and surface finishes evident in these materials;
-3. and then going into and through the building to perceive those spaces, rooms and details that comprise its interior visual character.
+3. and then [going into and through the building](#step-3-identify-the-visual-character-of-interior-spaces-features-and-finishes) to perceive those spaces, rooms and details that comprise its interior visual character.

 # Step 1: Identify the Overall Visual Aspects

 Identifying the overall visual character of a building is nothing more than looking at its distinguishing physical aspects without focusing on its details.
-The major contributors to a building's overall character are embodied in the general aspects of its setting; the shape of the building; its roof and roof features, such as chimneys or cupolas; the various projections on the building, such as porches or bay windows; the recesses or voids in a building, such as open galleries, arcades, or recessed balconies; the openings for windows and doorways; and finally the various exterior materials that contribute to the building's character.
+The major contributors to a building's overall character are embodied in:

+- the general aspects of its setting;
+- the shape of the building;
+- its roof and roof features, such as chimneys or cupolas;
+- the various projections on the building, such as porches or bay windows;
+- the recesses or voids in a building, such as open galleries, arcades, or recessed balconies;
+- the openings for windows and doorways;
+- and finally the various exterior materials that contribute to the building's character.

 Step one involves looking at the building from a distance to understand the character of its site and setting, and it involves walking around the building where that is possible.
 Some buildings will have one or more sides that are more important than the others because they are more highly visible.
 This does not mean that the rear of the building is of no value whatever but it simply means that it is less important to the overall character.
 On the other hand, the rear may have an interesting back porch or offer a private garden space or some other aspect that may contribute to the visual character.